slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We have knowledge of a thing only when we have grasped its cause.' -- Aristotle*

 > *'A real Dj has to know how to clear the floor.
-To know the worse it can happen and how to come back' -- James Altucher*
+To know the worse it can happen and how to come back.' -- James Altucher*

-> *'The person who says he knows what he thinks but cannot express it usually does not know what he thinks.' -- Mortimer Adler*

 > *'Amateurs play for tricks, masters play for position.'*